- Prep time 30 minutes

 That’s why we need to change the recipe.
-Instead of spending hours on the rest of Thanksgiving and doing the ol’ Half-Assed Shuffle through the finishing plate, take a little extra time and make this Pumpkin Pie with Gingersnap Crust and Cinnamon Whipped Cream.
+Instead of spending hours on the rest of Thanksgiving and doing the ol’ Half-Assed Shuffle through the finishing plate, take a little extra time and make this amazing pumpkin pie.
+The brown butter is the extra special secret trick that's going to take this crust from "good" to "I have to change my pants now, excuse me."
 It’ll be better, your family might not complain as much, and most of all, you’ll be able to look yourself in the mirror that night before you go to sleep.
 Which…you’ll probably be able to do anyway, but at least you won’t be looking at the face of a person who made the world’s most uninteresting dessert. —Fresh Beats, Fresh Eats

 gingersnap cookies (about 32 cookies)

-- First, melt your butter in a small pan over medium heat.
-Now, this is the extra special secret trick that's going to take this crust from "good" to "I have to change my pants now, excuse me."
-Let the butter melt, and then keep cooking it until it starts to turn brown.
+- In a small skillet over medium heat, melt the butter.
+Continue to cook until it starts to turn brown.
 If it smells kind of nutty, it's ready, and it'll make your crust taste nutty and awesome too.

 - Now for the actual pie part, which you can do while the crust is chilling/baking.
 If you read ahead, congratulations!
 You can now use this tip.
 If you didn’t, you just spent a bunch of time staring at crust.
 How’s that feel?

 - For the filling, in a large bowl, whisk the eggs, cloves, ginger, nutmeg, kosher salt, 1 cup of the brown sugar, and ½ teaspoon of the cinnamon.
 Add the pumpkin and 1 cup of the cream and whisk well to combine.

 - For the topping, in a small bowl, combine the sea salt, ½ teaspoon of the cinnamon, and the remaining ¼ cup of the brown sugar.